sverweij/dependency-cruiser/doc/options-reference.md

 ### showMetrics - (`dot` and `flat` reporters)

-With the showMetrics switch you can influence whether you want to show metrics in in the graph or not (_not_ is also the default).
+With the showMetrics switch you can influence whether you want to show metrics in the graph or not (_not_ is also the default).
-This only works when you instructed dependency-cruiser to actually calculate metrics (e.g. by passing the `--metrics` option on the command line or by [having a rule that validates modules against metrics](./rules-reference.md#moreunstable)).

 > Dependency-cruiser doesn't calculate these metrics by default - as likely not
 > a lot of folks need them, and it _does_ involve serious numbers of CPU-cycles
-> to calculate them.
+> to calculate them - switching the showMetrics option for these reporters to
+> true will ensure metrics _are_ calculated.

 ```javascript
 module.exports = {